scawful/yaze/docs/message-passing.md

 - **Swizzler**: A utility that allows you to dynamically replace (swizzle) methods on objects at runtime, enabling dynamic behavior changes.
 - **Reflectable**: An interface that allows for runtime inspection and manipulation of objects' properties.
 - **ObjectFactory**: A factory for creating instances of `Reflectable` objects dynamically based on type names.
-- **Notification**: A specialized message used to broadcast events to multiple observers.
-- **NotificationCenter**: A central hub for managing notifications and observers.

 ### Getting Started